Status.net

 A compelling one-sentence career goal is specific, mentioning the desired industry or role, is realistic, and includes a timeframe.
 For example, “To become a certified project manager within the next year and lead technology-related projects in a Fortune 500 company.”

-• Career Goals Examples [Professional Advancement]
+• 10 Examples of Career Goals [Professional Advancement]

 • Best Mission Statements Examples [Energy and Chemicals]